Family Search

 Personal Page

 Each name in the 16.5 billion records has a Personal Page which provides basic Information (birth, marriage, death, children, parents, LDS ordinances.
+This is my personal page (Sorry, I have no secrets!)

 Family Tree – Find.
 You can look up any person and see if they are in the database.
 The great thing is that with 16.5 billion records, you may very likely find the person and other relatives.
 Looking by ID is get further information about someone you know is in the database.
 Information is being added constantly.
 If that person is end-of-line, you will want to check back from time-to-time.
 Every person in FamilySearch is assigned a seven-digit unique alpha-numeric ID.
 Will FamilySearch ever run out of ID’s.
 No!
 There are over 78 billion possible ID’s (36 to 7th power).
 The examples below are a real person.
 Feel free to enter them and see the result